This post is sponsored by Canada Deposit Insurance Corporation (CDIC). All views and opinions expressed represent my own.

 In other words, there’s nothing to freak out about.
 But to help squash those fears and help you understand how CDIC Deposit Insurance works, here are some key things you need to know.

 1. Why CDIC Was Created

-CDIC was created as an independent Crown corporation in 1967 as a call-to-action by Parliament after previous years of turmoil within the financial industry.
+CDIC was created as an independent Crown corporation in 1967 as a call to action by Parliament after previous years of turmoil within the financial industry.
 What triggered CDIC’s creation was the failure of two financial companies one after the other.
 First, there was the foreclosure of the Atlantic Acceptance Corporation in 1965, then there was the failure of Prudential Finance in 1966.

-During this time of crisis, the government realized they needed to step in and do something.
+During this time of crisis, the government realized it needed to step in and do something.
 So, CDIC was created to protect eligible deposits in member financial institutions in the case of a failure.
 In 2011, CDIC became Canada’s resolution authority, which means they have tools to support the resolution of all banks, big and small.

 To learn more about the history of CDIC (which is actually pretty interesting), check out this free e-book — From Next Best to World Class: The People and Events That Have Shaped the Canada Deposit Insurance Corporation 1967-2017 by C. Ian Kyer.

 2. Why People Still Think You Can Lose Money at Your Bank